MicrosoftDocs/memdocs/memdocs/intune/configuration/device-restrictions-ios.md

 ### Settings apply to: Automated device enrollment (supervised)

-- **Block Shared iPad temporary sessions​**: **Yes** blocks Shared iPad users from using temporary sessions.
-Temporary sessions don’t require a Managed Apple ID or password.
-If temporary sessions are blocked, the Guest account option isn't shown on the lock screen on the devices.
+- **Block Shared iPad temporary sessions​**: Temporary sessions allow users to sign in as Guest, and aren't required to enter a Managed Apple ID or password. **Yes** prevents Shared iPad users from using temporary sessions.
+When set to **Yes**:

+  - Users must sign in to the device with their Managed Apple ID and password.
+  - The Guest account option isn't shown on the lock screen on the devices.

   When set to **Not configured** (default), Intune doesn't change or update this setting.
 By default, the OS might allow a Shared iPad user to sign in to the device with the Guest account.
-When the user sign out, none of the user’s data is saved or synced to iCloud.
+When the user signs out, none of the user’s data is saved or synced to iCloud.

 ## Show or hide apps